gabrielkuettel/portfolio/content/blog/projects/sustaincert-animation/index.md

 order: 6
 ---

-Feature animation created to advertize the launch of <a href="https://sustain-cert.com">SustainCERT</a>.
+> Feature animation for <a href="https://sustain-cert.com">SustainCERT</a>

+### Project Background

+To announce the launch of SustainCERT, I was tasked with creating a feature animation that encapsulated the forward-looking vision of the company.

 I created the animation using Adobe After Effects, Adobe Illustrator for static assets, and Adobe Premiere Pro for editing.

-#### Watch Animation
+### Watch

 <iframe
     width="560"